We all know that first impressions matter, and it’s no different in the restaurant industry. After all, we eat with our eyes first!

 With all that real estate driven by branding, it’s worth thinking twice about how to be creative with your logo and your restaurant's design identity.

-Whether it’s getting creative through typography like Oodles Noodles Bar, creating characters to incorporate throughout the entire restaurant experience such as Yeah!
-Burger’s branding, or representing the culture behind the food like Banyan does, inspiration is everywhere.
+Whether it’s getting creative through typography like Oodles Noodles Bar, creating characters to incorporate throughout the entire restaurant experience like Yeah!
+Burger, or representing the culture behind the food like Nyum Bai does, inspiration is everywhere.

-We’ve gathered 14 of the most creative and well-designed restaurant logos that have inspired us - here they are!
+We’ve gathered 20 of the most creative and well-designed restaurant logos that have inspired us - check them out below.

 Oodles Noodle Bar gets creative with typeform.
 Not only would a customer know exactly what kind of food to expect, but the typography evokes a fun, creative atmosphere for the noodle bar.